While the days ahead hold unknowns, we are here to help.

 • Pray for those searching for answers or seeking God (2 Corinthians 4:6)

 • Pray for public health officials, governments, and healthcare workers (1 Timothy 2:1–2)

 One of the only ways we can flatten the curve of COVID-19 infections is by limiting our contact with others.
 Please stay home to protect both yourself and those in our community who are at a higher risk.

 The mental and emotional strains of social distancing can be difficult to bear.
 We encourage you to find time every day to call a family member, friend, or neighbor to check in and connect.

 We recognize the COVID-19 situation is changing rapidly and will continue to do so.
-Taking our cues from the local officials, the White House, CDC, and under the direct of guidance local medical professionals and experts, we have developed a “Path Forward” for us that we believe best helps us to thrive in this “new normal” of doing life and ministry.
-Click here to view the "Path Forward" as a pdf document.
+Taking our cues from the local officials, the White House, CDC, and under the direct of guidance local medical professionals and experts, we are being flexible on with our reopening plan.
+View the current plan here.